-We will elect and intend to qualify to be taxed as a REIT commencing with our short taxable year ending December 31, 2012.
+We will elect and intend to qualify to be taxed as a REIT commencing with our short taxable year ending December 31, 2011.
 Our qualification as a REIT, and the maintenance of such qualification, will depend upon our ability to meet, on a continuing basis, various complex requirements under the Code relating to, among other things, the sources of our gross income, the composition and values of our assets, our distribution levels and the concentration of ownership of our capital stock.
-We believe that we will be organized in conformity with the requirements for qualification and taxation as a REIT under the Code, and we intend to operate in a manner that will enable us to meet the requirements for qualification and taxation as a REIT commencing with our short taxable year ending December 31, 2012.
-In connection with this offering, we will receive an opinion from Hunton & Williams LLP to the effect that we will be organized in conformity with the requirements for qualification and taxation as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT.
+We believe that we will be organized in conformity with the requirements for qualification as a REIT commencing with our short taxable year ending December 31, 2011.
+In connection with this offering, we will receive an opinion from Hunton & Williams LLP to the effect that we will be organized in conformity with the requirements for qualification as a REIT under the code, and that our intended method of operation will enable us to meet the requirements for qualification as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT under the Code, and that our intended method of operation will enable us to meet the requirements for qualification and taxation as a REIT.